skiffos/SkiffOS/configs/virt/docker/README.md

-# Skiff in Docker
+# Containerized: Docker

-This config is designed to run a full SkiffOS system inside a Docker container.
+This package builds a SkiffOS system for use as a container image.

-Example use cases include simulation, testing, or use as a containerized environment (optionally with Skiff Core).
+Example use cases include simulation, testing, or use as a containerized environment (optionally with Skiff Core and nested containers).

-Because systemd and docker both have to run inside a Docker container, starting the container requires some special flags, which are included in the container start script.
+Starting the container requires some additional flags for systemd support, which are included in the container start script.

 ## Example